ExperiBass/ExperiBass/README.md

 ## Links

 My website is the main hub for my profile, [check it out for a full bio](https://experibassmusic.eth.limo)
-i eventually need to redo it but i also dont mind it

-If you like my code, feel free to support me via btc at `experibassmusic.eth` :3
+If you like my code, feel free to support me via btc lightning at `experibassmusic@bitrefill.me` :3

-If your wallet doesn't support ENS resolution, the raw addresses are on my website uwu
+For on-chain, check my site uwu